72SOLD is a real estate company that promises to sell your house within 72 hours by using an aggressive marketing strategy to target motivated buyers.

 72SOLD adapts to market shifts

 72SOLD’s marketing strategy thrived during a seller’s market from 2018 to 2021.
-But now they have adopted a new strategy as the real estate market begins to favor buyers.
+But now it has adopted a new strategy as the real estate market begins to favor buyers.

 The company no longer restricts showing windows to 90 minutes.
 It also doesn’t set a strict goal to sell a home within a weekend (or 72 hours), according to Dixon.

 “You can’t really restrict buyers like that now,” Dixon said.
 “In my area, 72SOLD listings are being shown just like any other normal listing.”

 A quick look at the 72SOLD website reveals that the company now aims to sell your home in eight days or fewer — a far cry from its previous target of selling within three days.

 72SOLD also claims its clients sell their houses for a median sale price of up to 12% higher than other properties sold on the MLS.

 However, this study was conducted during the peak of the seller’s market (2020–22) and may not be applicable in the current market.
 The team at Real Estate Witch was unable to independently verify this data.

 *Yelp reviews are for Hague Partners, a real estate broker and 72SOLD Arizona affiliate.

 72SOLD has a strong average overall customer rating (4.85 out of 5.0) from the Better Business Bureau, Google, and Yelp combined.
 Some reviewers praise the company’s excellent communication and increased exposure for their homes.